 In this article, you can learn about the various types and materials and what to consider if you want one.

 - What do you use a welding blanket for?

 - From what factors the resistance of a blanket depends?

 - What types of welding blankets are there?

 - What is the best welding blanket for home welding?

 - Frequently asked questions

 Welding blankets can cover equipment, materials, and surfaces, protecting them from damage.
-Welding blankets are versatile and can also be used in the vertical position as stationary or movable curtains or screens for personnel and equipment protection.
+Welding blankets are versatile and can also be used in the vertical position as stationary or movable curtains for personnel and equipment protection.